- Web 3.0 is the third iteration of the internet. It’s the biggest upgrade since Facebook was introduced.

 If you are getting something for free, you are the product.
 That quote aged well.
 Ever wondered how the likes of Facebook and YouTube make money?
 Advertisements.
 Simple.
 But the way these ads are fed to us is rather interesting.

 These companies use machine learning algorithms to learn and predict the type of content that you would like the most.
-This is done by tracking your behaviour across the application (and at times, outside the app as well).
+This is done by tracking your behavior across the application (and at times, outside the app as well).

 Once the data is in place, the algorithm runs various tests to learn about your preferences.
 And finally, it evolves into this content-gushing machine which is really hard to ignore.
 You are stuck into this loop of infinite scrolling where each post is interesting.